 What challenges do educators face when using CLT in remote teaching?

 With institutions choosing to shift learning online, it is increasingly challenging for educators to facilitate the online interactions needed to maximise the effectiveness of CLT approaches.

 Aside from obvious challenges such as variable internet connectivity and poor sound quality, it can be very difficult for educators to manage / moderate students when speaking online.
 Ensuring that everyone remains on task and in their target language, that all learners get a fair opportunity to speak and that a genuine two-way interaction is happening can be difficult to do.
 According to the growing body of research on this topic, online discussions therefore tend to be more restricted and more one-way than when students are face-to-face.

 It can also be difficult for students to accurately pick up non-verbal communication cues over an internet connection.
 Information such as tone of voice, facial expressions and hand gestures can obviously be more difficult to see and interpret remotely.
 Linked to this, students in Trinder’s 2015 research found online communication / conversation to be “less direct”, “less personal”, “less focused” and “less spontaneous.”

 More recent research conducted on English learners in Sweden during the Covid-19 pandemic clearly emphasises the scale of the challenge.
 In their 2021 research, Reinholdsson and Björkman found that communicative classroom activities occurred less frequently during remote education; that students felt less willing to take an active part in communicative classroom activities online and that their willingness to speak had decreased due to remote education.

-Given that online learning is here to stay, language educators need to find solutions to address these challenges and to support students achieve their learning objectives.
+Given that online/remote learning is here to stay, language educators need to find solutions to address these challenges and to support students achieve their learning objectives.

 From working with global educators and institutions to effectively deliver impactful online learning, Sanako suggests the following tips and best practice.